eivinhj/cSLIM_buoy_controller/README.rst

 #.
 Observe that the display illuminates, showing cSLIM at the top and output for different modules, including GPS, LoRa, LTE and TBR.
 #.
 Use an MQTT client like 'Mosquitto' to subscribe to  the broker and verify that IoF messages are received.
-   Observe that the development kit publishes all the data to CNFIG_MQTT_SUB_TOPIC on CONFIG_MQTT_PUB_TOPIC.
+   Observe that the development kit publishes all the data to the topic set by CONFIG_MQTT_SUB_TOPIC.

 Troubleshooting
 ===============